17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 You can find many lovely spots on the beach along the way, as it is almost one long shoreline, rarely interrupted by nice, wooden bars and the odd art-and-craft shop.

-So, we carried on right until the very end of this beautiful, easily-rideable paved road, with its preferential lane for bikers, until we bounced into thick vegetation, as well as we came across a typical wooden bar situated on the gorgeous, ivory-sand beach; a good stop for freshwater (by the time you get there you will probably have run out of your reserves!).
+So, we carried on right until the very end of this beautiful, easily rideable paved road, with its preferential lane for bikers, until we bounced into thick vegetation as well as we came across a typical wooden bar situated on the gorgeous, ivory-sand beach; a good stop for freshwater (by the time you get there you will probably have run out of your reserves!).

-2. Visit San Gervasio archeological site
+2. Visit the San Gervasio archeological site

 After you turn from the east coast to go back to town, halfway in, you will see the sign for the Archeological site of San Gervasio about 6 km down a paved road, off the main route.